 NCJW has been a presence in Arizona for 100 years.
 Our organization played a vital role in starting the first synagogue, now the site of the Plotkin Cultural Center, establishing Jewish Family and Children Services, the Child Crisis Nursery, which now is part of Child Crisis Center, and the Court Appointed Special Advocate (CASA) program here in Arizona.

-Today we are developing our most ambitious project, Ruth Place, a sexual violence trauma recovery center.
+Today we have launched our most ambitious project, Ruth Place, a sexual violence trauma recovery center.

 With a broad-based agenda that works across diverse communities, NCJW remains distinct among organizations — courageous, compassionate, powerful, and, above all, pioneering.